ClermontDigital/RecipeCards/README.md

 4. Add integration via Settings → Devices & Services

 ### Configuration
-1. **Add RecipeCards Integration (Multiple Entries Supported):**
+1. **Add RecipeCards Integration (Multiple Sections Supported):**
    - Go to Settings → Devices & Services
    - Click "Add Integration"
    - Search for "Recipe Cards"
-   - You can optionally enter a full initial recipe (title, description, ingredients, notes, instructions, color).
-Use one line per ingredient/instruction.
+   - Enter a Section name (e.g., Desserts)
-   - Submit to create the entry
+   - Submit to create an empty section (no recipe is created automatically)

    After the first entry, you can use the blue "Add entry" button on the Recipe Cards integration page to add more entries.
 Each entry creates: